Private, In-Home Tutoring in Middlesboro, Kentucky

-SchoolTutoring Academy’s tutoring programs for Middlesboro students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Middlesboro, Kentucky students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The city of Middlesboro is served by the Middlesboro Independent School District, which contains 7 schools within its limits: 4 high schools, 2 middle schools, and 1 elementary school.
 The district follows the curriculum and standards of the Kentucky Core Academic Standards, except in its high school, which uses the Pre-College Curriculum laid out by the Kentucky Education Association.
 The Middlesboro Independent School District and its curriculum’s goal is to train its teachers to prepare its students, more heavily in the middle and high school years, but beginning in elementary school, for college after graduation.